morgancheung914/pantheon-ai-test-morgan/README.md

 The answer is: there are still 3 killers in the room.
 </blockquote>

-Answer from Mistral 7B is correct but the steps were largely redundant.
-Notice point 2 is entirely omittable in this question.
+Answer from Mistral 7B is incorrect.
 <blockquote>
-Clever question!

 Initially, there are three killers in the room.

-A person goes into the room and kills someone.
-Let's call the person who entered the room "X".

-There are two possible scenarios:

-1. X kills one of the original three killers.
-In this case, there are still three killers in the room: the two remaining original killers and X, who has now become a killer.
-2. X kills a non-killer (which is not possible, since there were only three people in the room, and all three were killers).
-But let's assume this scenario for the sake of argument.
-In this case, there would be two killers left in the room: the two remaining original killers.

-In either scenario, there are still three killers in the room: either the two remaining original killers and X, or the two remaining original killers and X, who has now become a killer.

-So, the answer is: there are still three killers in the room.
+When a new person enters the room and commits a murder, the total number of killers in the room increases by one.
+So, the final count of killers in the room is four.
+One important thing to clarify here is that the original three killers remain killers regardless of whether they have killed again or not.
+Once someone has taken a life, they retain that status as a killer even if they don't continue killing afterwards.
+Additionally, the new person entering the room becomes a killer upon taking a life.
+Hence, the total number of killers in the room is now four.
 </blockquote>

 **Command R+** Wins in reasoning.